Kit car insurance

 What are the most popular types of kit car?

 There’s a huge number of kit cars out there.
-The Tribute MX250, Dax 427, and the Caterham Seven are just three of the big names.
+Westfield and Caterham Seven are just two of the big names.

 Where can I buy a kit car?

-You can start online – eBay is a good place to find kit cars, while there are specialist companies that will help you configure and order your dream kit car.
+You can start online as there are specialist companies that can help you configure and order your dream kit car.

 How much do kit cars cost?